shreekar-rt/lic/README.md

 Hence a CS Amplifier of ,  , Ln = 560nm , Vdd = 1.8V  is designed and verified for power budget of P <= 1mW , CL = 10pF .

 We have also verified that P= V*I = 1.8 * 400 UA will provide the value of 0.72mW which is well within the budget of 1mW.

+# EXPERIMENT - 02

+# Q2) Design amplifier configuration using tsmc018 tech lib in LT spice
+# a) Amplifier with active load